emax-77/Cycling-Club/README.md

 # Latest updates
 - We are ONLINE !!!
 Please check www.ctk-ts.eu
 - The page is optimized for big displays (PC, notebook, or tablet) for now.
-Will update soon :)
+It's a test run now; some updates, including localization to the Slovak language, will arrive soon.
-- For testing purposes, use login test@test.sk and password Test123456 :)
+- For testing purposes, use login test@test.sk and password Test123456 (only logged members can enter most sections on this web)
 - I rewrote a lot of both backend and frontend code in JANUARY 2026
 - Brand new look with Bootstrap 5
 - New database tables added (like Sponsorship)